Wednesday, January 31, 2018

 Lunch for daddy

-Every week day around noon Bianca and I drive to Ale's work to bring him lunch.
-Every time I tell her we will be taking lunch to daddy, she proudly walks out of the door holding a bag with his food, silverware and napkins.
-When we get there we park the car, text him, and he comes to meet us in the parking lot.
+Every day around noon Bianca and I drive to Ale's work to bring him lunch.
+Every time I tell her we will be taking lunch to daddy she proudly walks out of the front door holding a bag with his food, silverware, and napkins.
+When we get there we park the car, text him, and he comes to greet us in the parking lot.

-She giggles with excitement and gives daddy a huge smile.
+Bianca giggles with excitement and gives daddy a big hug.
 Then she handles him his lunch.
-Sometimes she wants to eat it - specially when we take him Mc Donald's.
+Sometimes she wants to eat it- specially when we take him Mc Donald's.
 Then after 2 minutes, she waves bye-bye and blows kisses like a big girl she is.

 I love these two with all my heart!